jaumefe/Raspberry_Pico/README.md

 In order to obtain pressure measurements, BME680 sensor has been added so it can be compared the results of both sensors.

 In folder Data, there is a Python script so as to see the output send by USB through the Raspberry Pi Pico

+## LCD
+Some tests on transforming a Arduino library into a RP2040 library for LCD panels

+## freeRTOS
+Testing the freeRTOS library for RP2040